andrasq/node-qibl/README.md

 `func(release)`.  `release` is a callback that must be called to release the resource unit;
 the resource will remain locked until freed, no timeout.

+Mutex properties of interest
+- `busy` - the count of users currently accessing the resource
+- `queue` - the queue of calls waiting to access the resource

     mutex = new qibl.Mutex();
     mutex.acquire((release) => {
         useResource();